Spring 2019 Office Hours:

 ENGL 275 Literature & the Environment (LS, W1)

 An examination of how literary and other representations have depicted their culture’s relationship to the environment.
 The exact content will vary from term to term, though the course will study various literary and representational forms, including some theoretical writing.
 While the course examines how writers have experienced, understood, and envisioned their environment and their place in it, other aspects of the texts will also be studied (character, point of view, gender, race, economics, etc.).
 Cross-listed as EVST 275.
-Spring 2017 Description/Syllabus.
+Fall 2018 Description/Syllabus.

 ENGL 330 Modern American Poetry (LS)